pehapkari/pehapkari.cz/statie/source/_posts/2019/2019-04-20-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md

 vendor/bin/ecs check app src --config vendor/rector/rector/ecs-after-rector.yaml
 ```

-## It's not about Work, It's about Knowledge
+## It's not about the Work, It's about the Knowledge

-And so we migrated a four years old Nette application of 54 357 lines under 80 hours to Symfony and put it into production.
-The most of the time took us debugging of events and writing migration tools.
+And so we migrated a 4-years old Nette application of 54 357 lines under 80 hours to Symfony and put it into production.
+The most of the time took us debugging of events and writing migration rules and tools.
 Now **the same application would take us (or you) 10 hours top to migrate**.

 <br>

-As you can see, any application can be migrate from one framework to another in less than month nowadays.
-And it's getting faster everyday :)
+As you can see, any application can be migrate from one framework to another under a month.
+Dare us!